Learn

 When should I return to this learning item?

-The learning item does not have to be a flashcard.
+The learning item does not have to be a card.

 A flashcard is one possible unit.